 - How long the dental plaque stays on the tooth surface

 We previously mentioned that cavities form due to acid attacks.
 When there are more bad bacteria in plaque, the environment becomes acidic, causing it to bore into the tooth enamel.
-And the longer the acidic plaque stays in the area, the more it can deal damage.
+And the longer the acidic plaque stays in the area, the more it can cause damage.

 How effective is it?